Triplex Plunger Pump Troubleshooting Guide: Common Problems, Causes & Solutions

 Problem Observed Symptom in Operation Likely Root Cause Engineering Action

-Sudden pressure loss Gauge drops rapidly, motor speed normal Seal failure causing internal leakage Inspect seals and plungers; replace worn components and verify cooling
+Sudden pressure loss Gauge drops rapidly, motor speed normal Seal failure causing internal leakage Inspect seals, plunger surface, packing box, and cooling or flushing arrangement

-Unstable pressure Pressure fluctuates during steady operation Air ingress or cavitation on suction side Check suction piping, fittings, and fluid level; eliminate air entry points
+Unstable pressure Pressure gauge fluctuates during steady operation Air ingress, cavitation, or suction starvation Check suction piping, flange joints, fluid level, strainer condition, and air entry points

-Pressure drops at high setpoint Unable to maintain rated pressure Relief or unloader valve cracking early Inspect and recalibrate pressure control device
+Pressure drops at high setpoint Pump cannot maintain rated pressure Relief valve or unloader valve opening early Inspect, test, and recalibrate pressure control device under actual operating condition

-Reduced flow and pressure System performance degrades gradually Valve wear or improper seating Inspect suction and delivery valves; replace seats or springs as needed
+Reduced flow and pressure System output slowly degrades Valve wear, weak spring, or improper valve seating Inspect suction and delivery valves; clean or replace valve seats, discs, and springs as needed

-Repeated seal failures Frequent leakage at plunger area Plunger surface damage or contamination Repair or replace plungers; improve filtration and fluid quality
+Repeated seal failures Frequent leakage at plunger area Plunger surface damage, abrasive contamination, or wrong seal material Inspect plunger travel area, improve filtration, verify seal material, and check installation method

 Seal-Related Issues and Internal Leakage